NVIDIA/GenerativeAIExamples/docs/api-catalog.md

 % end-prerequisites

-## Get an API Key for the Mixtral 8x7B Instruct API Endpoint
+## Get an API Key for the Accessing Models on the API Catalog

 % api-key-start